-• Amendment to PAS 37, 'Provisions, Contingent Liabilities and Contingent Assets' (effective for annual periods beginning on or after January 1, 2022)
+Amendment to PAS 37, 'Provisions, Contingent Liabilities and Contingent Assets'

 The amendment clarifies that the direct costs of fulfilling a contract include both the incremental costs of fulfilling the contract and an allocation of other costs directly related to fulfilling the contracts.
 Before recognizing a separate provision for an onerous contract, the entity recognizes any impairment loss that has occurred on assets used in fulfilling the contract.